Qamar4P/JaadAndroid/README.md

 Everyone can used this library without any permision.
 Inherited condition may applied!

-Hit star if this useful for you.
+Hit star if this is useful for you.
 Thanks